-More features can be had with the Premium Package, which is optional on the 2.0-liter-equipped ILX, standard on the 2.4-liter and not available on the Hybrid.
+More features can be had with the Premium Package.
 Additional kit includes HID headlights and foglights.

 The top-spec Technology Package is available on 2.0-liter and Hybrid models, and includes all of the Premium Package's features plus an ELS Surround audio system and a navigation system with voice recognition, AcuraLink real-time traffic with traffic rerouting, AcuraLink real-time weather with radar image maps and HomeLink.

 An available dealer-installed package fully integrates Apple's Siri virtual assistant with the ILX.

 Using Apple's Eyes Free mode, ILX drivers can access Siri via their iPhone without taking their eyes off the road or hands off the wheel.
 The Eyes Free function uses the vehicle's steering wheel-mounted buttons to access Siri's voice commands, which Honda says reduces distractions behind the wheel.
 Eyes Free also turns off the iPhone's screen so drivers aren't tempted to look at their device.

 All ILX models come standard with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems and electronic brakeforce distribution.